Unreasonable Mentors

 Producer, Activist, Actor

-She has established a notable presence in the world of acting, making her mark in both independent and mainstream film, in Hollywood and Latin America.
-At the same time, she has built a strong career as a documentary producer, with credits including her role as co-producer of the National Geographic, DGA-nominated Into the Okavango.
-Currently, she is collaborating with acclaimed director Jeff Orlowski on a documentary inspired by Brian Muraresku’s groundbreaking book, The Immortality Key.
+Mia has established herself as an accomplished actor, making her mark in both independent and mainstream films in Hollywood and Latin America.
+She has also developed a robust career as a documentary producer, co-producing the National Geographic and DGA-nominated Into the Okavango.
+She is currently collaborating with acclaimed director Jeff Orlowski-Yang on a new documentary.

-Mia’s cinematic journey began with a standout debut in Carlos Saura’s Tango, a film that received both Golden Globe and Academy Award nominations for Best Foreign Film.
-Her diverse filmography includes The Motorcycle Diaries, Frida, Savages, Poseidon, Secuestro Express, The Holy Girl, After His Death, and The Twilight Saga: Breaking Dawn - Part 1 & 2.
-On television, she has starred in The Strain by Guillermo Del Toro, Alias, and most recently, Extrapolations, the Apple+ climate change anthology opposite Ed Norton.
+Her cinematic journey began with a standout role in Carlos Saura’s Tango, which earned Golden Globe and Academy Award nominations for Best Foreign Film.
+Mia’s filmography includes The Motorcycle Diaries, Frida, Savages, Poseidon, Secuestro Express, The Holy Girl, After This Death, and The Twilight Saga: Breaking Dawn - Part 1 & 2.
+On television, she has starred in The Strain (created by Guillermo Del Toro), Alias, and most recently in Extrapolations, Apple+’s climate change anthology, opposite Edward Norton.

-Since 2018, she has been an active member of Healing Dialogue and Action, leading mindfulness circles in Southern California’s level 4 prisons and juvenile halls.
-She also serves as an ambassador for the Surfrider Foundation and the Indigenous Medicine Fund.
+Since 2018, Mia has been an active member of Healing Dialogue and Action, where she leads mindfulness circles in Southern California’s level 4 prisons and juvenile halls.
+She also serves as an ambassador for the Surfrider Foundation and the Indigenous Medicine Conservation Fund.